-This is a two-year programme designed for those interested in pursuing a career in architecture, land or quantity surveying, site management, site engineering, civil engineering or buying.
+This is a two-year programme designed for those interested in pursuing a career in architecture, building or quantity surveying, site management, site engineering, estimating or buying.

 You will study:

 The course is assessed through written assignments and/or phase tests.
 You will be supported with formative feedback leading up to formal assessments to ensure you achieve your highest potential grade.
 The three double sized units include an external assessment by BTEC.

 A book list will be provided at the beginning of the academic year and learners may wish to purchase books as appropriate.
-You will also need to make a one-off payment of £20 for Professional Construction corporate clothing.
-There may also be a request for contributions to trips and visits as part of our Career Academy activities.
+You will also need to purchase various items of equipment, including safety boots for site visits and technical drawing equipment.
+There may also be a request for contributions to trips and visits as part of our ‘employment and skills Academy’ activities.

 This course allows for progression to the appropriate Level 4 or 5 Construction qualification.